True Crime in the Great Outdoors

 “We all knew about his violent interactions by then.
 I intended to get him off the trail for his safety and the safety of other hikers.”
 Over dinner, Jordan told him that hikers, whom Jordan called “the mountain people”, were being threatened by “infiltrators who were trying to steal their instruments” and that Jordan was remaining on the trail to protect the “mountain people” from harm.

 Jordan also said that he had family in Maryland.
 Norman offered to buy him a Greyhound bus ticket there, and Jordan accepted.
-The two, along with Jordan’s dog, traveled 90 miles to Johnston City, Tennessee, to put him on the bus.
+The two and Jordan’s dog traveled 90 miles to Johnston City, Tennessee, to put him on the bus.
 After dinner, Norman says Jordan and his dog (wearing a service-animal harness) spent a night in a Tennessee motel.
 On May 3, Jordan boarded a northbound bus.
 But apparently, he and his dog disembarked at the next stop.

 On May 5, backpackers reported negative encounters with Jordan in and around Shenandoah National Park.